-Each time the hope that this would be the one to take away the constant pain and fix me.
+With each surgery came the hope that this would be the one to take away the constant pain and fix me.

 I was forced to yo-yo between periods of flat-sharing and moving back in with my parents whilst I was recovering and unable to work or earn an income.

 By the time of my final operation we all knew that it wasn’t going to be possible to fix my back pain.

-And whilst it did ease things a bit, and allowed me more movement, the chronic pain remained and everything was still a struggle.
+And whilst it did ease things a bit and allowed me more movement, the chronic pain remained and everything was still a struggle.

 I couldn’t stand for too long, couldn’t sit down for too long, couldn’t lay down for too long.

-This made it impossible to relax and switch off, and forget about getting a good nights sleep!
+This made it impossible to relax and switch off.

 Work also became harder than it should have been and left me feeling like a man twice my age on the commute home.